Home Visit Fees – See Virtual Consult Pricing

 - Travel Fee (more than 30 min drive) – $25

-A travel fee is added to the consultation fee when the location of the in-home consultation is more than 30 minutes from Shoreline, WA 98177.
+A travel fee is added to the consultation fee when the location of the in-home consultation is more than 30 minutes from the lactation consultant’s home office.
 You will be notified at the time of scheduling if a travel fee is needed.
 The rate is $25 for 30 minutes round trip over the 30 minutes travel radius included in the cost of the consultation.

 Payment is due at the time of service.
-I accept cash, check and credit.
+We accept cash, check and credit.
 Health savings and flexible spending accounts often cover lactation services.
 Check with your plan for limitations.

 Nurture New Life is committed to making lactation care affordable for anyone that wants it.
 Reduced fee or pro bono consultations are available to families experiencing financial hardship that makes paying for any of the other options not feasible.
-I believe that no one seeking support should be denied care.
+We believe that no one seeking support should be denied care.
 Pay the amount that you are able at the time of service.
-If your financial situation improves, I welcome any partial or full payment for services when you are able.
-I rely on the Honor System, meaning I assume you are selecting this option due to a real need.
-I provide services equally and fully to all clients.
+If your financial situation improves, we welcome any partial or full payment for services when you are able.
+We rely on the Honor System, meaning we assume you are selecting this option due to a real need.
+We provide services equally and fully to all clients.

 Insurance Coverage for Home Visits